 Located in the nearby town of Ferrum at 20 Museum Drive, just a two-hour drive away, the Blue Ridge Institute and Museum is uniquely dedicated to preserving the folk heritage of the Blue Ridge region through exhibits, publications, and interactive events available to visitors.
-If you’re for what to do at Smith Mountain Lake, learn more below about this fun and informative attraction near Smith Mountain Lake!
+If you’re looking for for what to do at Smith Mountain Lake, learn more below about this fun and informative attraction near Smith Mountain Lake!

-What to do at Smith Mountain Lake?
 Dive into the Engaging Folklife of the Blue Ridge Mountains

 Since the 1970s, the Blue Ridge Institute and Museum—an outlet of Ferrum College—has worked to document, interpret, and showcase the heritage of the Blue Ridge region and the people who live there.